omerfkarabey/SQLAlchemy-BookingCaseStudy/README.md

-# SQLite-BookingCaseStudy
+# Sql alchemy-BookingCaseStudy
-Some cases are solved over a specific database about bookings of customers with using python and sqlite
+Some cases are solved over a specific database about bookings of customers with using python and sql alchemy